Bloats/Technitium-DNS-Server-Setup-And-Maintain-Records-Using-Ansible/README.md

-This is my fork of the code - specific to my homelab environment - Bloats - Sept 2025
+This is my fork of the code - specific to my homelab environment - Bloats - Sept 2025 Modified to be updates to DNS only - removed Docker install

 In this article, we are going to set up Technitium using Ansible and also maintain the DNS records by using Technitium Api.